HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 It uses chicken or turkey, butternut squash, onions, fresh mushrooms, an easy homemade savory gravy made with chicken broth and cream, and topped off with a single layer of store-bought gluten-free (or regular) puff pastry.

-And I’m betting that you won’t go back to buying pot pies from the store again once you try it!
+And I’m betting that once you try it, you won’t go back to buying pot pies from the store again!

 Let’s get cooking GfreeDeliciously,